alireza787b/liquidLapse/README.md

   The system is designed to run in headless mode, making it suitable for deployment on remote VPS servers for both heatmap capturing and prediction tasks.

 * **Scheduling:**
-  If not using the `service.sh` script, you can also set up cron jobs (Linux) or Windows Task Scheduler for managing snapshot capturing.
+  If not using the `service.sh` or `prediction_service.sh` scripts, you can also set up cron jobs (Linux) or Windows Task Scheduler for managing snapshot capturing and predictions.

 * **Logs & Status:**

-  * Runtime logs are saved to `liquidLapseService.log`.
+  * Runtime logs for prediction service are saved to `prediction_service.log`.
-  * Status information is saved in `liquidLapseService.status`.
+  * Status information is available via the `status` and `health` commands in the service script.

+---

+## Best Practices

+- For 24/7 operation and auto-restart after server reboots, use the `prediction_service.sh` script with a process manager (e.g., systemd on Linux).
+- Monitor logs (`prediction_service.log`) and use the `status` and `health` commands for troubleshooting.
+- Always specify the desired model session in `config.yaml` for reproducible predictions.

 ---